-As of June 30, 2021 and March 31, 2021, pursuant to the terms of the Series C Preferred Stock, the Company's Board of Directors had not declared a cash dividend on the Series C Preferred Stock as dividends on such stock are only declared and paid once a year on or about December 31st of each year.
-As of June 30, 2021, the Board had not yet determined whether to declare a cash dividend at the end of 2021.
-Since a determination has not been made, the Company has recorded a 5% increase (computed on a pro rata basis) to the liquidation preference of approximately \$13 and \$12 per share of Series C Preferred Stock, aggregating approximately \$506,000 and \$506,000, respectively, at June 30, 2021 and March 31, 2021 for a cumulative liquidation value of approximately \$41,472,000 (\$1,037 per share) as of June 30, 2021.
+As of December 31, 2021 and June 30, 2022, pursuant to the terms of the Series C Preferred Stock, the Company's Board of Directors had not declared a cash dividend on the Series C Preferred Stock as dividends on such stock are only declared and paid once a year on or about December 31st of each year.
+As of June 30, 2022, the Board had not yet determined whether to declare a cash dividend at the end of 2022.
+Since a determination has not been made, in the quarter ended June 30, 2022 the Company has recorded a 5% increase (computed on a pro rata basis) to the liquidation preference of approximately \$14 per share of Series C Preferred Stock, aggregating approximately \$531,000 (for the six months ended June 30, 2022, the Company recorded an aggregate of approximately \$1,062,000 or \$27 per share to the liquidation preference), for a cumulative liquidation value of approximately \$43,545,000 (\$1,089 per share) as of June 30, 2022.
 Unless and until an amount in cash is paid to the holders of the Series C Preferred Stock in an amount equal to the difference between the initial liquidation value (\$1,000 per share) and the then-current liquidation value, no dividends may be paid to holders of the Company's common stock.

 The Company may not repurchase or redeem the Series C Preferred Stock prior to November 1, 2022.
-Since the redemption of the Series C Preferred Stock is contingently or optionally redeemable, the Series C Preferred Stock has been classified in mezzanine equity on the Consolidated Balance Sheets.
+Since the redemption of the Series C Preferred Stock is contingently or optionally redeemable, the Series C Preferred Stock has been classified in mezzanine equity on the Condensed Consolidated Balance Sheets.